-Some Composer screens allow you to directly enter a parameter value in the value field under or next to a slider control.
-Just click in the value field and type in the desired value.
-Then click outside the field, or press the Tab key to exit the field and affect the change.
+Some Composer screens allow you to directly enter a parameter value in the value field under or next to a slider control. <Click> in the value field and type in the desired value, then <click> outside the field or press the Tab key to exit the field and affect the change.